-Office hours and tutoring hours will be the primary mode of student to instructor communication in this class.
+Class time and office/tutoring hours will be the primary mode of student to instructor communication in this class.
 Of course, there will be times that questions will arise will need to be addressed over email.
 In that case, please begin your email's subject with STAT 2480.
 Remember that all course email correspondence must be conducted using your valid OSU name.# email account.